Seteeri/Particle/README.md

  Ships?
 Motorcycles?
 Were the circuits like freeways?
 I kept dreaming of a world I thought I'd never see.
 And then one day . . .

-Protoform is a Common Lisp 3D nodal/graph shell based on DRM-KMS and Open GL ES.
+Protoform is a Common Lisp 3D nodal userland based on DRM-KMS and Open GL ES.
 It is the implementation of my vision of a more consistent programmable UI to replace the desktop/application paradigm - a way to map our thoughts into the computer.
 It integrates concepts from